whatwg/cookiestore/explainer.md

 });
 ```

-*Note:* a ServiceWorker script needs to be prepared to handle "duplicate" notifications after updates to the ServiceWorker script with identical or overlapping cookie change interests compared to those interests previously registered.
+*Note:* a service worker script needs to be prepared to handle "duplicate" notifications after updates to the service worker script with identical or overlapping cookie change interests compared to those interests previously registered.

 ## Security

-Other than cookie access from ServiceWorker contexts, this API is not intended to expose any new capabilities to the web.
+Other than cookie access from service worker contexts, this API is not intended to expose any new capabilities to the web.

 ### Gotcha!